 - Sealink: a car ferry that leaves from either Half Moon Bay in East Auckland or Wynyard Wharf in Auckland City and takes you to Kennedy Point on Waiheke Island.
-A vehicle and 2 adults cost approximately $250 NZD for a return trip, unless you buy super saver tickets.
 Check their website for timetables and rates.

 You should arrive at the ferry terminal at least 20 minutes before your scheduled Fuller’s ferry to make sure you get in line and on board in time.
 In the summer, this trip is very popular and you might have to deal with lines and lots of people, so give yourself plenty of time.
 For the car ferry, you’ll want to arrive even earlier.

 Getting Around Waiheke Island

 If you’ve booked a Waiheke Island wine tour (like this one), it will include a roundtrip ferry ride as well as transportation on the island to take you to the planned wineries.